Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/09-LAB_SC_100_Lab1_Ex2_DfEASM.md

 Contoso aims to enhance its cybersecurity posture by identifying and managing its external attack surface.
 This surface includes assets that are hosted on different cloud providers.
 To achieve this goal, Contoso wants to integrate its attack surface data with Sentinel, its cloud-native SIEM solution.
 This integration will enhance its security monitoring and incident response capabilities.

+## Exercise Objectives

+After completing this lab, you'll be able to:

+- Create a Defender External Attack Surface Management (EASM) workspace.
+- Discover and analyze Contoso’s External Attack Surface.
+- Configure the connection between Defender EASM and a Log Analytics workspace.
+- Review the security posture of identified assets and apply appropriate labeling.

 ## Estimated Duration: 40 Minutes

 ## Architecture Diagram